2017 was rough for humanity, Gallup data finds. Here’s how we can turn it around.

 Did you experience worry during a lot of the day yesterday?
-Did you experience anger during a lot of the day yesterday?
-Did you experience physical pain during a lot of the day yesterday?
+Did you experience anger?
+Did you experience physical pain?

 These are some of the questions Gallup asked 154,166 individuals from 140 countries and areas across the globe for its recent 2018 Global Emotions report, which are intended to gauge the global prevalence of negative emotions.
 (The questions are part of Gallup’s World Poll surveys, which cover other topics, too, detailed in other reports.)